heegene-msft/azure-serverless-handson/terraform/README.md

 # ================================================================
-# Azure Serverless Handson - Terraform Infrastructure
+# Azure Serverless Handson - Infrastructure as Code
 # ================================================================
-# This Terraform configuration creates a complete serverless architecture
+# This configuration creates a complete serverless architecture
 # for event-driven data processing on Azure.
+#
+# Compatible with both Terraform and OpenTofu

 ## 📋 Architecture